DasPauluteli/yiffer.py/README.md

 ## Usage

 Simply run the program via command line OR run it with `run.bat` included.
-Once it is launched, you can download comics by using the command `download [Comic Name]` (without the brackets, obviously).
+Once it is launched, you can download comics by using the command `download [Comic URL]` (without the brackets, obviously).